-Rather than enjoying the virility of my twenties, which were supposed to be the “best years of my life,” I suffered through a decade of chronic illness.
+Rather than enjoying the energy and passion of my twenties, which were supposed to be the “best years of my life,” I suffered through a decade of chronic illness.

 Candida overgrowth releases over 79 different toxins in your body.
 It can start to affect other areas of your body and contribute to brain fog, muscle pain, weight gain, joint pain, etc.

 Oral thrush looks like a white coating on the tongue.
 You might see creamy white, slightly raised bumps on your tongue, the roof of your mouth, inner cheeks, gums, tonsils, or back of your throat.
 This white coating may have a “cottage cheese” appearance.

 Western medicine doctors tend to not understand candida unless you have candida in your blood, which is deadly, so I have had to figure out and navigate myself through the trenches of chronic candida.